 I write stories of crime and passion, mystery and suspense, and most of all love.

 Please check back from time to time to learn what’s new in my world!

 I continue to work hard on Sanctuary’s Promise, the sequel to Surrender to Sanctuary.
-The story is beginning to flesh out, with lots of new challenges for David and Anna, the crew at the FBI, and at Sanctuary, Virginia.
-Look for the story in late fall or early 2015.
+The story almost done, with lots of new challenges for David and Anna, the crew at the FBI, and at Sanctuary, Virginia.

 I’m fortunate to count many writers as my friends, and you can catch me blogging with the Tea & Strumpet crew.
 Look for me talking about crazy stuff that happens in newsrooms the fourth Monday of every month.
 On the 22nd of each month, I blog with the Roses of Prose.